hyt0617/flexible-jekyll/_posts/2019-11-11-draft_get_started.md

 draft create deployment
 ```

 You can find draft.toml under the deployment folder, let's move it to the project root.

-And change the configuration of docker file and add **image-build-args** the make sure the docker could build image successfully.
+Change the configuration of docker file and add **image-build-args** the make sure the docker could build image successfully.

 ```
 [environments]